ErpNetDocs/webclient/introduction/social/meet.md

 2. The meeting lobby page opens.
 3. Click **Join meeting** to enter the ongoing meeting.

----

-### Participants
+*For specifics about Participants, see Configuration section

+## Configuration

+The availability of video conferencing features is **License-based**:

+- **X19 – Basic**
+  - Meetings are available for internal users only
+  - Recording is not available

+- **X20 – Advanced**
+  - Meetings are available for both internal and external users
+  - Recording is available and can be initiated by internal users

+> [!IMPORTANT]
-Participants in meetings started from records are determined based on the context of the record.
-This may include:
+> Potential **Participants** in meetins are determined based on the context of the record.<br>

-- Users who follow the record (for example, tagged users)
+> A meeting from a Case calls participants who are Tagged at least, or have set higher follow level (Following, Favorite) for the record.
-- Users explicitly listed as participants (e.g. in Activities)
+> A meeting from an Activity/Service Activity/Marketing Activity needs users explicitly listed as participants (panel "Participants".
+> A meeting from a Group needs only its Group Members.